blowdart/idunno.Bluesky/docs/posting.md

 var hashtagPostResult = await agent.Post(hashtagBuilder);
 ```

-Note that the `HashTag` does not being with the # character.
+Note that the `HashTag` does not begin with the # character.
 If you include a hash character you end up with a double hashed tag,  for example, if you created a new instance with `new Hashtag("#test")` the hashtag Bluesky and other clients will open a page for `##test`.

 Of course, you can chain everything together: